zhongeric/solidity-audit-checklist/README.md

 ### Low level calls & msg.sender, context
 `delegateCall` preserves msg.sender & context, while `call` does not.

-### Does not check existence of target account for low-level call
+### Not checking existence of target account for low-level call will lead to silent failure
 According to the Solidity docs), “The low-level functions call, delegatecall and staticcall return true as their first return value if the account called is non-existent, as part of the design of the EVM.
 Account existence must be checked prior to calling if needed”.

 ### Transfer may be unusable by some smart contract users